 There is a page on the Contextures website that describes how to clear old items in pivot table drop downs.
+Someone ran into a problem with that code, and here’s how we fixed it.

 Old Items in the Pivot Table